Lincoln Aviator: Cruise Control / Description and Operation - Cruise Control - Overview

 Other information:

-If your vehicle has been involved in a crash,
+obstructed.
+If your vehicle has a radar sensor,

 Removal